LuisdelaVega/MatchUp/README.md

 + Response 404 (text/html; charset=utf-8)

-        User: username1 was not not found
+        User: ollidab was not not found

 ## Subscriptions [/matchup/profile/{username}/subscriptions]
 Get the subscriptions of a given user.